 Source: IPC Information Systems

-IPC Information Systems, a leading provider of mission-critical trading floor communication solutions to global and local enterprises, today announced the opening of an office in Jakarta, Indonesia.
+IPC Information Systems, a leading provider of mission-critical trading floor communication solutions to global and local enterprises, announced the opening of its second office in Mainland China today.

-The office, located at Mayapada Tower (formerly known as Wisma Dharmala), is IPC's eighth location in Asia Pacific, with offices already established in Tokyo, Hong Kong, Singapore, Sydney, Melbourne, Kuala Lumpur and Shanghai.
-IPC currently serves more than 500 clients in 15 cities throughout the Asia Pacific region including clients such as Barclays Capital, Morgan Stanley, JPMorgan Chase and Citigroup.
+The office, located in the Central Dong Cheng district, is IPC's ninth in Asia Pacific, with offices already established in Tokyo, Hong Kong, Singapore, Sydney, Melbourne, Kuala Lumpur, Jakarta and Shanghai.
+IPC currently serves more than 500 clients in 15 cities throughout the region including Barclays Capital, Deutsche Bank, JPMorgan Chase and Citigroup.